cristi2019255/MasterThesis2023/README_project.md

    I do not even know if the way they are computed now is the correct way ...

 3.TODO:
-change back the generate_fast_dbm method so it uses fixed nd data, no interpolation used for spaceNd update the functions descriptions in DBM folder see if Autoencoder results make sense
+see if results make sense with more datasets